 I am an Illustrator, Graphic Designer and Podcaster who lives and works in the UK.

 I started this blog in 2015 when I was 21 years old which explains the name 21andsensory!

 So what even is SPD?
 Here is a professional explanation…

 Sensory Processing Disorder (SPD), exists when sensory signals are either not detected or don’t get organised into appropriate responses.

 Pioneering occupational therapist, educational psychologist, and neuroscientist A. Jean Ayres, PhD, likened SPD to a neurological “traffic jam” that prevents certain parts of the brain from receiving the information needed to interpret sensory information correctly.

 An Occupational Therapist (OT) diagnosed me with SPD when I was in primary school (I think I was around aged 8).
-I’ve tried lots of different therapies such as Cognitive Behavioural Therapy (CBT) and therapy sessions with CAHMS (child and adolescent mental health service, NHS, UK) however I found these unhelpful and these made me feel worse.
-I have found Occupational Therapy (OT) the most helpful form of therapy.
+I’ve tried lots of different therapies such as Cognitive Behavioural Therapy (CBT) and therapy sessions with CAMHS (child and adolescent mental health service, NHS, UK) as well as self-funding private therapy sessions.
+Unfortunately I found these unhelpful and they made me feel worse.
+I have found OT to be the most helpful form of therapy.

 Read more / contact / follow me:

 Drop me an email anytime if you fancy a chat or have any questions: firstname.lastname@example.org